-But I wasn't there for first-person shooters or spontaneous LAN parties.
+But I wasn’t there for first-person shooters or spontaneous LAN parties.
 Computers at the internet café were, well, connected to the Internet.
 This new exciting medium to explore, right in front of me.
-This magical "cyberspace" I've been hearing a lot on TV, except this time I didn't have to deal with dial-up modems and expensive metered connections.
+This magical “cyberspace” I’ve been hearing a lot on TV.
+Except now I no longer had to deal with dial-up modems and expensive metered connections.

 I paid for computer hours with my pocket money and I cherished every minute.
 I could afford a few hours a week, which was plenty, but never enough.
-Plus I had to get back home for lunch and homework.
+Plus I had to get back home for dinner and homework.

-My StarCraft-loving audience of 2020 could compare internet cafés to PC bangs in South Korea but I'm not sure about this.
-Yeah, competitive skill-based games were a thing just like everywhere else, but I don't think anyone in my teenage filter bubble played them to compete or get better.
+My StarCraft-loving audience of 2020 could compare internet cafés to PC bangs in South Korea but I’m not sure about this.
+Yeah, competitive skill-based games were a thing just like everywhere else, but I don’t think anyone in my teenage filter bubble played them to compete.
 We played games for fun and there was no deep rationale behind this.
-TV channels didn't broadcast people playing video games in the evenings, so we weren't dreaming of esport tournaments.
-Being a bunch of teenagers with little to no responsibilities in our lives, we were just trying to have fun.
+TV channels didn’t broadcast video game matches in the evenings, so we weren’t even dreaming of esport tournaments.
+Being a bunch of teenagers with few responsibilities in our lives, we were jus having fun.
 Simple as that.

 But I digress.

 The internet was made for porn

 The Internet of early 2000s was a vivid space full of interesting things.
 Honestly, I don’t think it differed that much from the Internet of 2020 if we exclude technological limitations.